ornladios/ADIOS2-Examples/source/cpp/gray-scott/README.md

 ## How to run

-Make sure MPI and ADIOS2 are installed and that the PYTHONPATH includes the ADIOS2 package.
+Make sure MPI and ADIOS2 are installed and that the `PYTHONPATH` includes the ADIOS2 package.
-Make sure the adios2-examples/bin installation directory is in the PATH.
+Make sure the adios2-examples/bin installation directory is in the `PATH` (conda and spack installations should take care of this aspect).

-In the adios2-examples installation directory:
+From a scratch directory copy the config files from your installation of adios2-examples:

 ```
+$ cp -r adios2-examples-install-prefix/share/adios2-examples/gray-scott .
-$ cd share/adios2-examples/003_gray-scott
+$ cd gray-scott
-$ mpirun -n 4 a2e_003_gray-scott settings-files.json
+$ mpirun -n 4 gray-scott settings-files.json
 ========================================
 grid:             64x64x64
 steps:            1000